bjhaid/bjhaid.github.io/_posts/2017-12-25-weave-vs-calico.md

 layer 2 becomes layer 3 and layer 3 becomes layer 2 when a packet goes from a pod on one node to a pod on another node.
-Weave programs iptables only when there are changes in the cluster, so you can modify the rules for debugging purposes and be guaranteed they will stay same if nothing changes in the cluster with respect to the node while you are debugging.
+Weave programs iptables only when there are changes in the cluster, so you can modify the rules for debugging purposes and be guaranteed they will stay the same if nothing changes in the cluster with respect to the node while you are debugging.

 #### Calico